samsquire/ideas4/README.md

 # 209. Time stretch

 Most of the time our computers are idle and we need all work to be done at request time.

+This puts the pressure to produce a fast result at the time of request time.
+But we have 99.999999% of time available to do things before the request.

+What if we anticipated what requests would be made for the data we do have and use CPU and storage power to predict what shall happen next.

+Caching is a partial solution to this problem.

+We have a large amount of time resources to arrange things so that processing is extremely rapid.

+If you have 15 billion records

 # 210. Object oriented programming v2